tony-yang/gitui2/README.md

 This is V2 of the gitui project, reimplemented in Python.
 The original gitui was written in Ruby.
 The V1 project dependency is becoming increasingly difficult to maintain due to new Ruby Gems.
 Therefore, we decided to reimplement it in Python with new tool stacks.

 ## Dev Guide
-To start the dev environment, make sure the system has Docker, Docker Compose, and Make installed.
+To start the dev environment, make sure the system has Skaffold, Docker, Docker Compose, and Make installed.
 All other dependencies will be installed inside the containers and ready for development.

 ### Dev Container
 The Docker Python and NodeJS containers are used for development.